Free Printable Bill Calendar Templates

-- Check and clean dryer vent, other exhaust vents to exterior of home.
+- Check and clean dryer vent, other exhaust vents to the exterior of the home.

 - Clean garage.

 Time to finish up any summer home maintenance tasks and get your home ready for winter:

 - Flush hot water heater and remove sediment.